The content of this website is of a common informative nature. You cannot derive any rights arising from the given information.

 In accordance with the framework of the General Data Protection Regulation (AVG) as a legal procedure since May 25th 2018, I have taken following measures.

 In order to ensure a successful consultation, it is essential that I, as your practitioner, create a dossier.
 This is a legal obligation imposed by the WGBO (Medical Treatment Agreement Act).
 Your dossier contains notes about your health and data pertaining to completed examinations and treatments.

-I do my best to safeguard your privacy.
+I endeavour to safeguard your privacy.
 This means, amongst other things, that I:

-In my capacity as your practitioner, have access to the information in your dossier.
+In my capacity as your practitioner, I have access to the information in your dossier.
 I have a legal duty to maintain confidentiality (professional confidentiality).
 Other parties who have access to the information need to apply for and receive a personal information process agreement (including a confidentiality agreement).
-You may access the information, amend it, delete or export it (data portability).
+You reserve the right to access the information, amend it, delete or export it (data portability).

 The information in your dossier may also be used:

-- In order to order Chinese herbs or supplements from a natural pharmacy.
+- to order Chinese herbs or supplements from a natural pharmacy.

 If I wish to use your information for any other reason, I will contact you and ask your permission first.